dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 # Initialize a Metalearner
 S-learners, T-learners, and X-learners all take at least three arguments: an array of covariates, a vector of outcomes, and a vector of treatment statuses.

+!!! tip
     Additional options can be specified for each type of metalearner using its keyword arguments.
 ```julia
 # Generate data to use
 X, Y, T =  rand(1000, 5), rand(1000), [rand()<0.4 for i in 1:1000]